alexjp87/Cloud-AWS--Serverless_Photo_Gallery/README.md

 `"AllowedOrigins":["*"]` "ALLOW ANY ORIGIN (DOMAIN) TO SEND CROSS-ORIGIN REQUESTS TO BUCKET" (restrict to specific origins for increased security)

-**Amazon DynamoDB:** Create DynamoDB table to serve as storage solution for uploaded image metadata.
-Configure AWS CLI, create table, verify table creation, test table by creating sample record and querying to verify the record was created, and then deleting the record before verifying the deletion was successful.
+**Amazon DynamoDB:** Create DynamoDB table to serve as storage solution for uploaded image metadata: configure AWS CLI; create table; verify table creation; test table by creating sample record and querying to verify the record was created; delete record before verifying deletion was successful.
 Steps completed using AWS CLI in bash terminal.

 **Step 1** Configure AWS CLI using access key ID and secret access key contained in 'admin_credentials', specify default region name and ouput format